A Day at The Contemporary Craft Festival.

 Cherry Heart's Victoria Shawl.

-This shawl, I am pleased with.
+This brown crochet shawl, I am pleased with.
 I love it!
 I wore it to a wedding last weekend.
-I made it out of Drops Baby Merino.
-I think I’ll write about more about it next week.
-I took tonnes of pictures so I definitely have more to share.
-It’s a pattern by Cherry Heart called Victoria shawl.
+I made it out of Drops Baby Merino yarn.
+I think I’ll write more about it next week.
+I took tonnes of pictures, so I definitely have more to share.
+It’s a pattern by Cherry Heart called the Victoria shawl.

 Me!